reactive-python/reactpy-django/docs/src/features/hooks.md

         @component
         def todo_list():
+            # By setting the postprocessor to a function that takes one argument
+            # and returns None, we can disable postprocessing behavior.
             query = use_query(
+                QueryOptions(postprocessor=lambda data: None),
                 execute_io_intensive_operation,
-                QueryOptions(
-                    # By setting the postprocessor to a function that takes one argument
-                    # and returns None, we can disable postprocessing behavior.
-                    postprocessor=lambda data: None,
-                ),
             )

             if query.loading or query.error: